-Thanks to economic growth and decreasing unemployment, more people are taking the train.
+More and more people are travelling by train.
 On the busiest routes, the number of passengers is rising by approximately 5% per year.
-Due to the number of passengers trains are very busy, especially during morning and evening rush hours.
+Due to the number of passengers, some trains can be very crowded, especially during morning and evening peak hours.

 What measures is NS taking?

-NS is investing 2.5 billion in new trains to carry the growing numbers of passengers, and is taking various measure to limit overcrowding as much as possible:
+NS will be investing 2.5 billion euros in new trains in order to carry the growing number of passengers, and will be taking several measures to help limit crowded trains as much as possible:

-- In 62 of our Sprinters, we have converted part of the 1st class area into 2nd class, which has created an additional 1,000 2nd class seats.
+- In 62 of our Sprinters, we have converted part of the 1st class compartment to 2nd class, which has added around 1,000 extra 2nd class seats.

-- NS employees travel during off-peak hours whenever possible.
+- Our own NS employees and office staff travel during off-peak hours whenever possible.

 - We keep travellers informed about the expected crowds on certain routes, as well as possible alternatives.

 Due to engineering work on the railways, trains may not always be able to run with enough carriages, for example because fewer or shorter platforms are available along the route.
 This means that trains may be shorter than usual, even when the routes are not directly affected by engineering work